 When you’re working with distributed teams, having security measures can help you prevent a data breach.
 But sometimes a breach happens anyway, and when it does, you’ll need a response plan.

 Here are a few of the scenarios where you should plan for breaches for work from home cybersecurity:

 - A team member is ‘let go’ under unfriendly circumstances.

 These scenarios can result in negative consequences for your business and it’s your responsibility to respond to them appropriately.

 Sometimes this means being ready to disable user accounts, take a server offline, or shut down production entirely.

-In essence, you’ll want to do whatever necessary to contain the breach and make certain further information isn’t put in jeopardy.
+In essence, you’ll want to do whatever is necessary to contain the breach and make certain further information isn’t put in jeopardy.